constiny/LTV/README.md

 | RMSE*     |         3140         |    1660    |         1808        |        1774       |2682 |

 The CLTV model has the lowest RMSE which indicates it has the highest accuracy in prediction.
 Also the model has a strong interpretability for business applications.

+> Note: Supervised Learning methods were tuned with up to 120 hyperparameters through grid-searching.

 # Applications
 <a id="Applications"> </a>